-Zero Waste Marin is providing composting courses to Marin County residents.
-Two hour classes will demonstrate basic composting skills such as mulching, building a hot pile, and transforming food scraps with worms.
+Zero Waste Marin provides free composting courses to Marin County residents.
+These two hour classes will demonstrate basic composting skills such as mulching and transforming food scraps with worms.
 If time permits, we will also cover general recycling rules and updates on the global recycling market.

 What to expect: This course will cover all the basics for you to start converting your food waste and yard waste into a valuable source of nutrients for your garden.